 "Shark Tank" star Kevin O'Leary's wife charged in boat crash

-TORONTO (AP) — Police say the wife of "Shark Tank" star Kevin O'Leary has been charged with careless operation of a vessel in a fatal boat crash in Canada.
+TORONTO (AP) — The wife of "Shark Tank" star Kevin O'Leary has been charged with careless operation of a vessel in a fatal boat crash in Canada, authorities said Tuesday.

-Ontario Provincial Police say 56-year-old Linda O'Leary of Toronto is scheduled to appear in court on Oct.
+Ontario Provincial Police Sgt.
+Carolle Dionne said 56-year-old Linda O'Leary of Toronto is scheduled to appear in court on Oct.
 29.

 Two boats crashed Aug.
-24 on Lake Joseph near Seguin, Ontario, killing 64-year-old Gary Poltash of Florida and a 48-year-old woman identified as Susanne Brito.
+24 on Lake Joseph near Seguin, Ontario, killing 64-year-old Gary Poltash of Florida and a 48-year-old woman identified as Susanne Brito, a mother of three.

 O'Leary said after the crash that he wasn't piloting the boat at the time.